آیین نامه مسابقات بین المللی دانشجویی بتن شاخه های منطقه¬ای (ACI)

 b.
 The judges will make the final determination on compliance with the rules and penalties for rules violations.
 Disqualified entries shall not be included in the scoring or considered for awards.
 All penalties will be explained fully to the teams.

 c.
 The decision of the judges will be final, and appeals will not be considered.
-Suggestions for improvement may be submitted to the ACI Iran Chapter Student Competition Committee.
+Suggestions for improvement may be submitted to the ACI Iran Chapter.

 5. REGISTRATION AND MATERIAL SUBMISSION

 a.
-Registration is required.
-Teams should download and complete the registration form from the competition webpage on the ACI website at www.aciiranchapter.org by 4:00 p.m. on 25 November 2021.
+Advance registration is required.
+Teams shall register through the competition webpage on the ACI Iran Chapter website by 4:30 p.m. on 25 November 2021.
 It indicates the team’s intent to enter the competition.
 Registration will be confirmed via email.
 This registration is the first of two required steps to participate in the competition.

 b.
-The electronic report, presentation slides, video link, and JSON output file from Life 365TM as described above, should be emailed to firstname.lastname@example.org no later than 4:00 p.m. on 9 December 2021 through the official registration process link on the ACI website.
+The electronic report, presentation slides, video link, and JSON output file from Life 365TM as described above, shall be submitted no later than 4:00 p.m. on 9 December 2021 through the official registration process link on the ACI website.
 The Excel format of the EcoConcrete Calculation Tool V2.01 completed shall also be attached.
-Receipt of the report will be confirmed.
+The receipt of the report will be confirmed.
 Failure to receive confirmation indicates incomplete submission.

 6. COMPLIANCE WITH ACI ECOCONCRETE COMPETITION RULES

-ACI reserves the right to perform a detailed examination and check all entries for compliance with the competition rules.
+ACI reserves the right to perform detailed examination and check entries for compliance with the competition rules.
 Due to the complexity of this task, the examination may be done after the competition.
-If the examination shows that a team did not follow the rules, the team, their advisor, and all of his/her teams will be disqualified.
-ACI Iran Chapter will further document recommendations to disallow the team, their advisor, and/or school/university from participation in future competitions.
+If the examination shows that a team did not follow the rules, the team, their advisor and all his/her teams will be disqualified.
+The ACI Iran Chapter competition committee will further document recommendations to sanction the team and its advisor and/or the school/university’s participation in future competitions.
 Failure to supply the required submittals or failure to meet the established deadlines may result in penalties, up to and including disqualification.